arcadeJHS/AngularVueIntegration/README.md

 }
 ```

-In pratical terms, we are manually invoking a rendering.
+In practical terms, we are manually invoking a rendering.
 We are introducing a maybe unnecessary `$scope`, but that's a small price to pay.
 Now, if you start a search, you will get a working counter.

 ![safe-apply][23]

 There are however situations in which you cannot use this approach, or maybe you want to achieve something more complex, or let Angular and Vue communicate passing data each other.

 As a stupid example, think to a button inside the Vue component responsible to render a selected detail.
 Clicking the button you add a new item to the results set.
-I know, a really stupid example, but quite useful in demostrating what I am going to expose.
+I know, a really stupid example, but quite useful in demonstrating what I am going to expose.

 ![event-bus][24]